How to Save Water In the Shower

 With our shower heads, you won't have to put up with low water pressure just to save water.
 That's right, our high pressure shower heads use less water than traditional shower heads.
 Now, how does that work?
 We'll explain.

 Despite the increased water flow velocity, StoneStream shower heads are soothing on the skin and are even suitable for babies and pets.
-Plus, our EcoPower shower heads reduce shower water consumption by up to 35%!
+Our EcoPower shower heads reduce shower water consumption by up to 35%.

 With StoneStream shower heads, an average household in the UK can save £227 yearly on the water bill.
 Isn't that great?
 Undoubtedly, our shower heads are the most water-efficient option on the market.
 Plus, our shower heads are equipped with efficient filters that remove impurities from running water and soften hard water.

-Check out our website today for high-quality shower fixtures that will help you save money and reduce water wastage.
+Check out our website today for high-quality shower heads and shower accessories that will help you save money and reduce water wastage.
+Happy showering, happy saving!